CLLlAgOB/free2fa4rdg/README.md

 - `RESET_PASSWORD`: Enabling password reset function (to reset, you will need to specify ADMIN_SECRET_KEY).
 - `ALLOW_API_FAILURE_PASS`: (true/false) Allow users to pass without 2FA if `api.telegram.org` is unavailable.
 - `ADDITIONAL_DNS_NAME_FOR_ADMIN_HTML`: DNS name of the admin website.
 It needs to be specified in DNS or hosts for convenient access.
+- `FREE2FA_CACHE_ENABLED`: (true/false) Enables or disables the computer's memory after successful two-factor authentication.
+- `FREE2FA_CACHE_TTL`: The time (in seconds) for which the computer is considered trusted.
+The default is 32,400 seconds = 9 hours.
+-
 You will need to change your administrator password the first time you log in.

 ![screenshot](img/1-2.png)